 Complaints relating to admissions issues will normally be dealt with informally in the first instance, and should be addressed to the Admissions and Enquiries team.
-Further information about the University's Complaints Procedure for students and applicants can be found in the Regulations.
+Further information about the University's Complaints Procedure for students and applicants is in the Regulations.